gmalette/gmalette.github.io-src/_posts/2020-02-18-affordance-for-errors-pt3.md

 - Ruby
 ---

 In the [first post]({% post_url 2020-01-29-affordance-for-errors-pt1 %}) of this series, I showed how a few APIs afford errors to their users.
 In the [second post]({% post_url 2020-02-16-affordance-for-errors-pt2 %}), I showed a few examples of how other APIs or languages have avoided or solved the same problems.
-In this third and final post, we will work through an example of desigining an API.
+In this third and final post, we will work through an example of designing an API.

 When I design APIs, I try to think of all the ways it could possibly be misused, and remove as many ways as possible.
-Sometimes, this comes at the cost of _some_ ergonomy, but how much I'm willing to sacrifice depends on a few factors: the criticality of the errors, the impact on ergonomy, the (handwavy) likelyhood that it will occur, to name a few.
+Sometimes, this comes at the cost of _some_ ergonomy, but how much I'm willing to sacrifice depends on a few factors: the criticality of the errors, the impact on ergonomy, the (handwavy) likelihood that it will occur, to name a few.

 ## Design Example: Reservation Manager